zaherg/zaherg/README.md

 In mid 2019 I built [Domain Book App](https://domainbook.dev), an easy and straightforward way to monitor your domains' expiration date.
 It is like a phonebook for your domains, it is built using VueJS and ElectronJs.

+Currently, I am working as a freelancer helping other companies achieve their goals.

 Lastly, you can reach me via one of the following methods/networks: